Black Diamond Therapeutics (NASDAQ:REYN) Issues FY20 Earnings Guidance

 Black Diamond Therapeutics (NASDAQ:REYN) issued an update on its FY20 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.85-1.92 for the period, compared to the Thomson Reuters consensus estimate of $1.82.
+The company provided EPS guidance of $1.85-1.92 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.82.
 Black Diamond Therapeutics also updated its FY 2020

 Pre-Market guidance to 1.85-1.92 EPS.